jonathanstathakis/cms/burgundy.md

 #### Traditional

-Traditional production and aging techniques include decisions between whether to use whole bunch or destemmed fruit, oak (old or new) or steel vessels, and whether to apply bâtonnage when resting white wines.

-- bâtonnage used to soften wines for immedite consumption.
+Traditional production and aging decisions:

+- general decision:
-- decisions:
+  - preprocessing:

-  - pick: whole bunch or destem
+    - whole cluster or destemmed.
+    - current trend toward whole cluster.
+  - elevage:
-  - vessel: old or new oak or steel \* whites: use bâtonnage or not
+    - vessel: old or new oak or steel
+    - red, white aged in 228L \*pièce\* barrels.
+    - whether to apply bâtonnage when resting white wines.
+    - Current trend away from _bâtonnage_
 - Chablis:
   - classic prem cru no new oak
   - grand cru new oak as more robust.
 - cote dor:
-  - whole cluster or destemmed.
-  - current trend toward whole cluster.
-  - bâtonnage common.
-  - Current trend away from _bâtonnage_
-  - red, white aged in 228L \*pièce\* barrels.
   - Movement toward larger format for whites
   - regional and village no new oak
   - cru new oak: 50 - 100%
-    - note de nuits more oak than beaune
+  - note de nuits more new oak than beaune
   - reds 6 - 18 months in barrel. \* whites 12 months.

 #### Macération Carbonique